NL33/electron-git/README.md

 - add open navigator window to menu tray.
 DONE
 - arrange window order so name of window appears first, and if there is a tab in the window, have that be second.
 DONE
 - add right click menu to main.js.
 DONE
-- add keyboard shortcut to menu items
+- add keyboard shortcut symbol to menu items.
+DONE
 - add navigator button to project window
 - update main window code for updated electron--coordinating remote modules
 - update other windows code for updated electron